qiskit-community/qiskit-dynamics/docs/tutorials/qiskit_pulse.rst

 3. Create the system model
 --------------------------

-We now setup a ``Solver`` instance with the desired Hamiltonian information, and configure it to simulate pulse schedules.
+We now setup a :class:`.Solver` instance with the desired Hamiltonian information, and configure it to simulate pulse schedules.
 This requires specifying which channels act on which operators, channel carrier frequencies, and sample width ``dt``.
 Additionally, we setup this solver in the rotating frame and perform the